my443/CrapsDiceGame/README.md

 * You keep rolling the dice until you match the Point Number or get a 7.
 * If you match the Point Number you win.
 * If you roll a 7, you lose.

+## To Do
+1. Add Wins and losses to the scoreboard.
+2. Pause between each roll and let the user hit the space bar to roll.
+(So that they feel like they are in control of rolling.)